| If are looking for tips to improve the visibility of your

 great content for your own site, instead of giving it to a

+large number of other sites to publish.
 Personally, I would recommend not looking at it with regard

 to the links; think about how users will view the content